 Writers, a table read can be tremendously effective, one of the best cost saving devices at your disposal.
 This is your chance to hear your script come alive and absorb the performance.
 It is your chance too to be celebrated on your hard work.
 Remember, not everyone can do what you do.

-Come play with me at the cold reading series Second Draft in Hollywood every Monday at Broadwater Theatre.
+Come play at the cold reading series Second Draft in Hollywood every Monday at Broadwater Theatre that I am honored to host on occasion.

 I have rosters of incredible actors to read your scripts.
 Congratulations on all your hard work – hire me to manage your table read and hear your script OUT LOUD rachelrath@gmail.com